jbbutler/huggingnersc/README.md

 ```

 ### Cataloging a New Dataset
-To catalog a new dataset on the NERSC Hugging Face organization, use the `catalog_new_dataset` function
+To catalog a new dataset on the NERSC Hugging Face organization, use the `catalog_new_dataset` command
 ```
 python main.py catalog-new-dataset <official_name> <nickname> <loader_script> <metadata_json> <optional: batch_script> <optional: is_distributed>
 ```